awsdocs/aws-lambda-developer-guide/doc_source/API_CreateEventSourceMapping.md

 Required: Yes

  ** [FunctionResponseTypes](#API_CreateEventSourceMapping_RequestSyntax) **   <a name="SSS-CreateEventSourceMapping-request-FunctionResponseTypes"></a>
-\(Streams\) A list of current response type enums applied to the event source mapping\.
+\(Streams only\) A list of current response type enums applied to the event source mapping\.
 Type: Array of strings
 Array Members: Minimum number of 0 items\.
 Maximum number of 1 item\.
 Valid Values:` ReportBatchItemFailures`